 As stated above, water heater leaking can be a serious problem, so take action quickly.
 Depending on the type of leak you have, you will either have to repair your water heater, or replace it.
 In both cases, it is highly recommended that you call a professional plumber to deal with the problem.

-Improper repairs or removal of a water heater can cause larger leaks and even floods which could lead to much more serious problems such as water damage.
+Improper repairs or removal of water heaters can cause larger leaks and even floods which could lead to much more serious problems such as water damage.
 You will need to properly dispose of the old unit.
 By calling a professional plumber they will be prepared and able to take care of any issue they encounter with your water heater.

 Very few people know that in order to keep your water heater running properly and efficiently very simple maintenace procedures need to be performed.